Sultanate of Brunei (1368–1888): Decline

-By the end of 17th century, Brunei entered a period of decline brought on by internal strife over royal succession, colonial expansion of European powers, and piracy.
-Brunei lost much of its territory due to the arrival of the western powers such as the Spanish in the Philippines, the Dutch in southern Borneo and the British in Labuan, Sarawak and North Borneo.
-By 1725, Brunei had many of its supply routes to the Sultanate of Sulu.
+Brunei lost much of its territory due to the arrival of the western powers such as the Spanish in the Philippines, James Brooke in Sarawak, the British in Labuan and the Americans in North Borneo which was later given to the Germans and British.

 In 1888, Sultan Hashim Jalilul Alam Aqamaddin appealed to the British to stop further encroachment.
-In the same year, the British signed a protectorate agreement with Brunei and made Brunei a British protectorate, which lasted until 1984, when Brunei gained independence.
+In the same year, the British signed a protectorate agreement with Brunei and made Brunei a British protectorate.
+After the agreement however, the Padas Damit War began after a Bruneian nobleman disputed with the North Borneo Company ending in 1889.

+The protectorate lasted until 1984, when Brunei gained independence.